-2.3 Promotion of the National Health Policy and Strategy.
-National health policies and strategies have to be made known to and endorsed by governments, health providers, interested groups and, above all, the public.
-WHO resoures may be used in connection with policy statements, strategy reports, health advocacy, promotional and learning materials, information, communication media, health-related legislation, socio-economic planning inputs, and motivational activities to win understanding and acceptance of national health policies and strategies.
+2.3.
+National health policies and strategies have to be Promotion of the made known to and endorsed by governments, health national health providers, interested groups and, above all, the public. policy and WHO's resources may be used in connection with policy strategy statements, advocacy, strategy reports, health promotional and learning materials, information, communication media, health-related legislation. socio-economic planning inputs, and motivational activities to win understanding and acceptance of national health policies and strategies.